 Slate School, a 501(c)(3) non-profit organization, is a joyful community of inspired learners and creative, curious thinkers.
 A K-6 elementary school, Slate School is one of the most environmentally friendly schools in the country, and we are proud of our 25-acre nature-based campus in North Haven, Connecticut.
-The 2018-2019 academic year includes 16 students in Kindergarten and Grade 1.
-The 2019-2020 academic year will include approximately 30 students in Kindergarten, Grade 1, and Grade 2.
+Slate School opened in Fall 2018 with Kindergarten and Grade 1.
+The 2019-2020 academic year includes approximately 30 students in Kindergarten, Grade 1, and Grade 2.
 Slate School will ultimately reach Grade 6 in 2023, with a total enrollment of approximately 70 students.

 Alexander has received recognition as an entrepreneur, including a Doctor of Humane Letters honorary degree by Quinnipiac University.
 Jennifer is the recipient of the John F. Kennedy New Frontier Award, presented by the John F. Kennedy Library Foundation and the Institute of Politics at Harvard's Kennedy School of Government to "an individual whose contributions in the realm of community service, advocacy or grassroots activism have elevated the debate or changed the landscape with respect to a public issue or issues."
 She has received a variety of other honors, including Middlebury College's Center for Social Entrepreneurship Vision Award "to recognize leadership and vision in the world of social entrepreneurship."